psychopy/psychopy/iohub_docs/iohub/installation.rst

-    The documentation provided here is still up to date but the instructions below are only needed if you do not use the PsychoPy Standalone Installer provided for Windows or OS X. Please visit the `PsychoPy <http://www.psychopy.org>`_ website and follow the installation and download links to learn how to install one of these PsychoPy Python Distributions.
+    The documentation provided here is still up to date but the instructions below are only needed if you do not use the PsychoPy Standalone Installer provided for Windows or macOS.
+Please visit the `PsychoPy <http://www.psychopy.org>`_ website and follow the installation and download links to learn how to install one of these PsychoPy Python Distributions.